laskaux/laskaux.github.io/_posts/2019-11-14-knick-summary-operations.md

 **14&nbsp; APPENDECTOMY**&nbsp; [Christiansen and Thackery] <br/>
 Thackery demonstrates the method of finding the appendix of an _appendicitis_ patient, and Christiansen proves its surgical removal.
-Dr. William Halsted sits in the audience.
+Dr. William Halsted attends the operation.
 &nbsp;(107) <br /><br />